(L.-R.) Donna-Marie Korth; Parts Authority guests Betty Lee, Robert Blitzstein, Bill Turner; and Ashley Carlo.

 Dr. Weinblatt, left, with John Buran, CEO and President of Flushing Bank.

 The evening began with a warm welcome from Gala Emcee Sophia Hall of WCBS News Radio before Ashley Carlo, Manager of the CCFK, introduced a compelling new video, 6 Minutes at the CCFK, to the packed house.
-Mark Weinblatt, MD, Chief of Pediatric Hematology and Oncology at Winthrop and Director of the CCFK, thanked everyone for their support and described the facility’s focus on superior medicine and the pursuit of new research opportunities.
+Mark Weinblatt, MD, Chief of Pediatric Hematology and Oncology at NYU Winthrop and Director of the CCFK, thanked everyone for their support and described the facility’s focus on superior medicine and the pursuit of new research opportunities.

 John and Tara Schmitt, founders of Charlie's Champions Foundation, with Dr. Weinblatt.